 There are three different types of audit that HMRC may conduct on a business; a full enquiry, an aspect enquiry, and a random check.

 No matter how squeaky clean this is the big investigation that all businesses fear, where HMRC analyse and review every inch of the business records.
-The good news is that they will usually only do this if they have a good reason to, such as if they believe there has been a serious error, or fraud has taken place.
+The good news is that they will usually only do this if they have a good reason to, such as if they believe there has been a serious error, or suspect fraud.